-The Cultural Ambassadors: North American Language and Culture Assistants in Spain program, which is sponsored by the Spanish Ministry of Education, is the easiest and most lucrative way to live in Spain and teach English (see their FAQs for more information).
+The North American Language and Culture Assistants Program NALCAP, which is sponsored by the Spanish Ministry of Education, is the easiest and most lucrative way to live in Spain and teach English (see the FAQs on the site for more information).
 “Easy,” because acceptances are based on more of a numbers game than an assessment of applicants’ qualifications or experience.
 “Lucrative,” not because it will make you rich, but because our financial situation is livable: auxiliares don’t pay any program fees, and we receive a monthly stipend for 16 hours of teaching per week that, when combined with additional income from private tutoring (which almost all of us do), gives us sufficient cash to pay our basic expenses and travel a bit on the weekends.
 However, having some starter funds and a small cushion to fall back on is highly recommended, as the auxiliar stipend does not provide much flexibility for unforeseen expenses (or even security deposits).

 With every pro there is a corresponding con, and in this case, the negative is this: the program is quite disorganized.
 The application process and ensuing visa and temporary residency card sagas can be a headache; and, they appear to be slightly different for everyone, so even when putting our minds together, we auxiliares often seem to be a bit lost.
 The program’s mantra is something to the effect of “it always works out in the end,” and for the most part, that appears to be true.
 If you decide to come to Spain with this program, try your best not to fret, and instead adopt the “no pasa nada” (“no big deal”) lifestyle that is so fundamental to Spanish culture.